Azure/azure-batch-apps-python/README.rst

 For full summary of changes, see CHANGES.txt

+* 2015-07-09	- 0.5.1
+	- Added auto-refresh for unattended tokens
+	- Exposed configuration of block size to vary upload and download callback frequency
 * 2015-07-01	- 0.5.0
 	- Added progress callbacks for file upload and download
 	- Removed 3 instance minimum for pool creation